peteroupc/html3dutil/doc/tutorial-matrixdetails.md

 </math>

-The numbers in brackets in the matrix above are the zero-based indices into the matrix arrays passed to `H3DU.MathUtil`'s matrix methods.
+The numbers in brackets in the matrix above are the zero-based indices into the matrix arrays passed to `MathUtil`'s matrix methods.

 For 3x3 matrices, the elements are arranged in the following order: